jessebuckmann/sample_preparation_module/projects/PowerSupply_Maurice_Jakob/documentation/Instructions.md

 Some other devices might need a higher voltage or even an alternating current.
 This is easier to achieve with a 12V lead-acid battery, as it can suffice a higher output power.

-The next step is a way to charge both the batteries independantly of the grid.
+The next step is a way to charge both the batteries independently off the grid.
 A solar panel can supply power anywhere it is, even some at cloudy days.
 Each battery has its own pattern of charging.
 Luckily, 12V lead-acid batteries are commonly combined with solar panels as off-grid or self-sustaining setups.